hajarzaid/hajarzaid.github.io/blogs/blog2.md

 \Delta w = \eta\, y (x - y w),
 $$

 where $x$ is the input, $y = w^\top x$ is the output, and $\eta$ is a learning rate.
-This rule prevents runaway growth in the weights and gradually aligns them with the direction of maximum variance in the data.
+This rule prevents unbounded growth in the weights and gradually aligns them with the direction of maximum variance in the data.

 Over time, the weight vector converges to a unit vector: